massoncheg/forgejo-docs/admin/actions.md

 ### NixOS

-The gitea-actions-runner recipe was release in NixOS 23.05.
+The gitea-actions-runner recipe was released in NixOS 23.05.
 It can be configured via `services.gitea-actions-runner`.

 Please note that the `services.gitea-actions-runner.instances.<name>.labels` key may be set to `[]` (an empty list) to use the packaged Forgejo instance list.
 One of `virtualisation.docker.enable` or `virtualisation.podman.enable` will need to be set.
 The default Forgejo image list is populated with docker images.